Vrushal7/Stores_Sales_Prediction/README.md

-This a machine learning project for store sales prediction
+This a machine learning project for store sales prediction.